What is a Responsible Person?

 Do you offer any training or workshops to help me?

-Yes.
-We offer free workshops to assist you carrying out your own risk assessment where appropriate.
-Contact us here to arrange your place.
+Yes, we offer free workshops to assist you carrying out your own risk assessment where appropriate.
+Contact us to arrange your place.

 What is a Primary Authority?